Pomierski/organize/README.md

 - `-i, --ignore [category or categories]` - Ignore files from one or many categories e.g `organize -i 'videos'` or `organize -i 'videos, movies, music'`
 - `-o, --only [category]` - Organize files by only one category, e.g `organize -o 'videos'` will organize only files which belong to the category
 - `-e, --extension [file extension]` - Organize files with specified extension, e.g `organize -e 'webm'`
+- `-c, --custom [new category, file extension]` - Organize files with extension not included in categories, e.g `organize -e 'Javascript, js'`